demisto/content/Packs/SentinelOne/Integrations/SentinelOne-V2/README.md

 ### sentinelone-remote-script-automate-results

 ***
-The polling command will continuously poll the task results until the status of each task is completed, and return the results.
+Automate a remote script's execution cycle and return the script's results.

 #### Base Command